Reduce the number of Vermonters who are obese and 10 more...less...

 What Works

-There are several evidence-based strategies that can be used to improve the prevalence of obesity that change the environment or policies to make the healthy choice the easy choice.
-These include, Electronic Balance Transfer (EBT) for farmers markets and other food access programs, healthy community design, and worksite wellness programs.
-More information is available from the Centers for Disease Control and Prevention.
+There are several evidence-based strategies that can be used to improve health including those that change the environment or policies to make the healthy choice the easy choice.
+These include Electronic Balance Transfer (EBT) for farmers markets and other food access programs that help people access more fruits and vegetables, healthy community design, and worksite wellness programs.

 Strategy